 4. Start planning the next seasonal campaign

 The first few months of the year are a good time to think about the calendar of activities you can do to ramp up the pipeline of new work and to schedule the next period of down time.
 This helps in managing the timing of key staff taking leave so they are on deck when you need them and taking a break in the quiet times.
-Consider what your clients schedules look like, when is the best time to engage with them to reinforce repeat purchases?
+Consider what your clients schedules look like and when is the best time to engage with them to reinforce repeat purchases.

 5. Get a handle on your financial health

-For most businesses with a 30 June year end, you just over half way through the financial year so have 5 months to hit your budget for the year ending June 2019.
+For most businesses with a 30 June year end, you are just over half way through the financial year and have 6 months to hit your budget for the year ending June 2022.
 Use this half way point to check if you are on track to meet budget, assess how the year to date result has varied from your original budget and what you can do to impact the end of year results.
 Sit down with your accountant to forecast out the year end result if you remain on the current trajectory, even better simulate a few key changes to revenue, margin increases, debtor collections and expense reductions to see what is possible to give you renewed focus to hit the result.

 6. Your role in the business